 According to Rob Whitley “controlled exposure refers to the gradual exposure to anxiety-provoking situations and is used to help individuals overcome their fears”.
 Public speaking, a useful life skill that evokes fear in many people like Manuela, needs to be trained.
 Exposing themselves online via YouTube videos or social media videos or to a small audience of one or two people can help decrease their fear and increase their confidence over time.
 Manuela practiced this with the help of ClickDo and she also got involved with Cognitive Behavioural Therapy.
-She now regularly publishes videos and interviews on the SeekaHost University YouTube channel and is planning some workshops in the near future.
+She sometimes publishes videos and interviews on the SeekaHost University YouTube channel and has more interviews lined up.

 A digital nomad obviously loves their freedom.
 However, when it comes to performing tasks and work that pay the bills, one needs to be organised and have a plan.
 Clients or bosses will not be happy to hear that their project is delayed or that outstanding tasks will take longer than anticipated.
 They will have the expectation that things are dealt with professionally and effectively.
 And you should have that expectation for yourself and your work.
 To deliver this, self-discipline is key.